snicky/best_choice/README.md

 The `option` method both assigns an option to the test by saving its name in a storage (look below) and also chooses whether to execute the given block of code or not.
 Only one of the options is chosen per any given instance of a `Selector` and only this option's block of code gets executed.
 The choice is made by an algorithm based on statistics gathered in the storage as well.

-As a consequence of this design, the very first time your code is being run (the very first instance of the `Selector` with the given name is being initialized) the first option will be chosen for sure.
+As a consequence of this design, the very first time your code is being executed (the very first instance of the `Selector` with the given name is being initialized) the first option will be chosen for sure.
 Any consecutive time though, the choice will be made based on the saved stats.

 So far there are only two stats taken into account by the algorithm: `display_count` and `success_count`.
 Obviously, the `display_count` is being incremented for a given option every time this option is chosen.
 Though the `success_count` has to be incremented manually by calling: